Debt Repair Strategies: Snowball vs. Avalanche Method for Financial Freedom

 In this scenario, your smallest amount owed would be the credit card, followed by the student loan and then the car loan.
 You would continue paying the minimum payment on the student and car loans while putting extra money towards the credit card.

 Say you contribute an additional $100 to the account on top of the monthly payment.
-Once you pay off the credit card, you would roll over the $148 ($48 minimum payment and $100 of additional funds) to the student loan payment on top of the minimum of $150, meaning you would be contributing $298 to your student loan after eliminating the credit card debt.
+Once you pay off the credit card, you would roll over the $148 ($48 minimum payment and $100 of additional funds) to the student loan payment on top of the minimum of $150.
+This means you would be contributing $298 to your student loan after eliminating the credit card debt.

 The process would continue rolling over until all the debt gets settled.